kparc/kcc/README.md

 /   2   1       4  3       6   5
 ```

-If we drop imaginary arrows, it is easy to see that evaluation steps 1, 3 and 5 are the vector indexing operation `t[r]`, and steps 2, 4 and 6 are the application of previous result to the function `l[]`, which amounts to `l[t[r]]`.
+If we drop imaginary arrows, it is easy to see that evaluation steps 1, 3 and 5 are the vector indexing operation `t[r]`, and steps 2, 4 and 6 are the application of function `l[]` to previous result, which amounts to `l[t[r]]`.
 At the same time, the overall execution of the program goes in the usual direction, same as in majority of computer languages.

 And now that we know which way the rivers flow in 𝒌 land, we are equipped to discuss another key aspect of 𝒌 design.
 It has to do with the fact that a function call and vector indexing not only look the same - they also have the same *binding strength*, also known as *precedence*.